univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 .. _ad-connector-univention-adsearch:

 :command:`univention-adsearch`
-   This tool facilitates a simple LDAP search in Active Directory.
+   This tool facilitates a LDAP search in Active Directory.
 Objects deleted in AD are always shown (they are still kept in an LDAP subtree in AD).
 As the first parameter the script awaits an LDAP filter; the second parameter can be a list of LDAP attributes to be displayed.